 2.

-Learn the Leave No Trace principles and Outdoor Code, and explain what they mean.
+Learn the Leave No Trace Seven Principles and the Outdoor Code and explain what they mean.

 3.